1stOdogwu/1stBot/README.md

 # 1stBot
-The Official Bot for The 1stOdo
+The Official Bot for The 1stOdogwu community